Nonparametric inference for discretely sampled L\'evy processes: Results

 \begin{thm} Denote by $\mathcal{T}$ the collection of all L\'evy triplets satisfying Conditions \ref{conditionf}--\ref{conditiongamma} and assume Conditions \ref{conditionh}--\ref{conditionm}.
 Let the estimator $\hat{\rho}$ be defined by \eqref{fn}.
 Then we have

 for every fixed $x\neq 0.$ \end{thm}

-Thus the convergence rate of our estimator turns out to be logarithmic, just as for the estimator proposed in \cite{gug3}.
-This result can be easily understood on an intuitive level by comparison to a nonparametric deconvolution problem: if the distribution of the measurement error in a deconvolution model is normal, and if the class of the target densities is massive enough, e.g.\ some H\"older class (see Definition 1.2 in \cite{tsyb}), the minimax convergence rate for estimation of an unknown density will be logarithmic for both the mean squared error and mean integrated squared error as measures of risk, see \cite{fan1} and \cite{fan2}.
+Thus the convergence rate of our estimator turns out to be logarithmic, just as for the estimator of $\rho$ proposed in \cite{gug3}.
+This result can be easily understood on an intuitive level by comparison to a nonparametric deconvolution problem: if the distribution of the measurement error in a deconvolution model is normal, and if the class of the target densities is massive enough, e.g.\ some H\"older or Sobolev class (see Definitions 1.2 and 1.11 in \cite{tsyb}), the minimax convergence rate for estimation of an unknown density will be logarithmic for both the mean squared error and mean integrated squared error as measures of risk, see \cite{fan1} and \cite{fan2}.
 Of course the same holds true also for deconvolution models with unknown error variance, see \cite{matias} and \cite{meister}.
-In fact we will prove that our estimator $\hat{\rho}$ attains the minimax convergence rate for estimation of the L\'evy density $\rho$ at a fixed point $x,$ when the risk is measured by the mean square error, see the theorem below.
+Exactly as kernel-type estimators in semiparametric deconvolution problems, our estimator $\hat{\rho}$ also involves division by an estimator of a characteristic function (or to be more precise by its square), a slight difference being that in semiparametric deconvolution problems we divide by an estimator of the characteristic function of the measurement error variable, while in the definition of $\hat{\rho}$ we divide by $\hat{\phi},$ an estimator of $\phi_{X_1}.$ For large enough $n$ the empirical characteristic function $\hat{\phi}$ should be close to the true characteristic function $\phi_{X_1}$ on the interval $[-h^{-1},h^{-1}].$ Since up to a constant term, $\phi_{X_1}$ behaves at plus and minus infinity as a normal characteristic function, the logarithmic convergence rate of the estimator $\rho$ is then no surprise.
+Exactly as in normal deconvolution problem over a H\"older or Sobolev class of densities, cf.\ \cite{fan1} and \cite{fan2}, it is due to the dominating squared bias of $\hat{\rho},$ i.e.\ roughly speaking the term $T_1$ in the proof of Theorem \ref{thm-rho}.
+More formally, in the theorem given below we actually prove that our estimator $\hat{\rho}$ attains the minimax convergence rate for estimation of the L\'evy density $\rho$ at a fixed point $x$ over a suitable class of L\'evy triplets when the risk is measured by the mean square error.